girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 `:helpgrep foo` or `:h foo<tab>` (with `wildmenu`) or use [autosuggest](https://github.com/girishji/autosuggest.vim).**

-Since `plugin/myplugin.vim` gets sourced first, include the following boilerplate code at the top.
+Include the following boilerplate code at the top of `plugin/myplugin.vim`.

 ```
 if !has('vim9script') ||  v:version < 900